The Essentials of Material Health

 The Essentials of Material Health is an overview of how the materials used in packaging can affect human health and the environment, with an emphasis on how companies can take action to choose safer materials.
 The course highlights public perceptions of material health in packaging and examines how some companies are making changes in response to consumer awareness.
 Key terms are explained before discussing select regulations and legislation related to chemicals in packaging.
 Giving context to compliance, the course then delves into why a more proactive approach in selecting safer packaging materials may be beneficial to companies.
 The course also reviews examples and strategies for designing packaging with considerations for material health that support a circular economy.
 Finally, the Essentials of Material Health looks at tools companies can use to manage chemicals in their supply chains and select safer alternatives to hazardous materials.

-- Material health in the context of the circular economy
+- Lifecycle Thinking & Circularity – Material health in the circular economy

-- Tools to select safer alternatives and manage chemicals in the supply chain
+- Tools for Action – Selecting safer alternatives and managing chemicals

 From the course: